Backcountry Ski and Snowboard Clinics

 Reservations are HIGHLY recommended!
 Many dates sell out far in advance!

-A refundable payment is due to guarantee reservation.
+A refundable payment is due to guarantee your reservation.

 Accepted Credit Cards

-• 50% deposit due at time of reservation.
+• A deposit of 50% is due at the time of reservation.

-• 50% deposit due at time of reservation.
+• A deposit of 50% is due at the time of reservation.

 Clinics, Courses, and Exams